 “it’s a small world!”
 Holiday

 “It’s a small world” is my favorite ride at the Disneyland park.
 I simply adore the message, the sweet retro decor and yes, even the song.
 If you usually skip this attraction, consider riding during the holidays.
 It’s unique experience than the usual ride.
-The stand-by line could be upwards of 45-minutes otherwise.
+The stand-by line could be upwards of 45-minutes or even longer after evening.

 Be sure to check out the facade of the ride near nightfall.
 We were standing in line last year when the attraction was lit and the gasp from the surrounding crowd was awesome.
 Then, every 30 minutes throughout the night, a music and light projection show happens on the facade with holiday projections.

 Inside the attraction, you’ll witness a most amazing holiday makeover with songs of the season blending with the traditional song.
 It’s an entirely new look that celebrates the holidays in each country represented.